JacksonAllan/CC/api_reference.md

 ```

 Inserts element `el` if no element with the specified key already exist.
 Returns a pointer-iterator to the new element if it was inserted, or a pointer-iterator to the existing element with the same key, or `NULL` in the case of memory allocation failure.
-If adding one element would violate the map's max load factor, failure can occur even if it already contains the key.
-Determine whether an element was inserted by comparing the map's size before and after the call.

 ```c
 const key_ty *key_for( map( key_ty, el_ty ) *cntr, el_ty *i )